harmonilab/lucia_agent/README.md

 1. **Ingest & Map (The Digital Scribe)**
    * **Agent:** `symptom_mapper`
    * **Action:** Ingests user narrative and translates emotional history into a structured Review of Systems (ROS).
-It updates the symptomMapping state (e.g., "brain fog" $\\to$ Neurological Cluster).
+It updates the `symptomMapping` state (e.g., "brain fog" $\\to$ Neurological Cluster).
 2. **Audit (Clinical Decision Support)**
    * **Agent:** `bias_analyzer`
    * **Tool:** AXIOM Knowledge Base (via `get_bias_implications`)
    * **Action:** Audits the narrative for cognitive traps like premature closure.
-It asynchronously updates biasAwareness, framing potential biases as diagnostic pivot points.
+It asynchronously updates `biasAwareness`, framing potential biases as diagnostic pivot points.
 3. **Advocacy (The Patient Prep Engine)**
    * **Agent:** `advocacy_generator`
    * **Action:** Transforms anxiety into a structured agenda.
-Generates structuredAdvocacy questions (e.g., "Given symptoms X and Y, should we check thyroid function?") to focus the conversation.
+Generates `structuredAdvocacy` questions (e.g., "Given symptoms X and Y, should we check thyroid function?") to focus the conversation.
 4. **Structure (The Clinical Handoff)**
    * **Agent:** `report_formatter`
    * **Action:** Compiles the final output into a professional Consultation Brief (Subjective $\\to$ Assessment $\\to$ Plan).